 Overview

-webCoRE provides a rich common programming environment and code sharing across different home automation platforms. webCoRE provides an integrated IDE, debug and trace environment for developing, testing, monitoring and optimizing your automations.
+webCoRE provides a rich common programming environment and code sharing across different home automation platforms. webCoRE provides an Integrated Development Environment (IDE), including debug, trace, and performance analysis for developing, testing, monitoring and optimizing your automations (known as pistons).
 It also has the ability to create dashboards that can be accessed from different locations. webCoRE is one of the few apps that provides both execution and performance information on your automations.

-There is a webCoRE community that has many example pistons that can be imported, as well as get questions answered.
+There is a webCoRE community that has many example pistons (automations you write with webCoRE) that can be imported, as well as get questions answered.
+Tips are also available on using webCoRE and HE efficiently.

 -